TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

            or order of the curve

     Returns:
-        list of 2D vertices for a Hilbert curve
+        byref list of 2D vertices for
+        a Hilbert curve
         [(x: int, y: int),...]